Skip to main content

 • Labor-management talks (five times a year)*2

-• Group/Company newsletters (four times a year)*3
+• Group/Company newsletters

 • Launch of sustainability intranet for employees

-• Introduce ways to incorporate employee opinions
+• Implementation of mechanisms to incorporate employee feedback

-• Holding employee engagement surveys
+• Conducting engagement surveys

 Suppliers